 The officers of the Board shall be chosen by the Board as the first agenda item at the first regular board meeting in December.
-Legal Counsel calls for nominations for the position of Board President, closes nominations and a vote is taken.
-The process continues for the positions of Vice-President/Secretary (the position of Vice-President is both Vice-President/Secretary) and for the Treasurer.
-The term of the officers are for one (1) year, but officers may be re-elected in subsequent years.
+Legal Counsel will call for nominations for the position of Board President.
+No vote shall be taken until all nominations have been made.
+Once all nominations are made nominations shall be closed and a vote shall be taken.
+The process will continue for the office of Vice-President, the office of Secretary, and the office of Treasurer.